| Introduction As we have seen, the head should play a critical and determining

 with certain duties, delegated by the school executive, with

+whom they meet once a fortnight.
 The academic week is five days of eight 35 minute periods.

 Every student does a core course of English, Local Language,